DataDog/integrations-core/consul/README.md

 The Agent also sends Consul Health Checks as service checks, and emits events for new leader elections.

-The _Consul_ Agent can provide its internal health metrics via DogStatsD, including those related to:
+The _Consul_ Agent can provide further metrics via DogStatsD.
+These metrics are more related to the internal health of Consul itself, not to services which depend on Consul.
+There are metrics for:

 * Serf events and member flaps
 * The Raft protocol